aliclark/the_wooden_sword/Evolved Existence Programming.md

 We should be careful of this computational power being used for malicious intent.

+I think this theory validates the spiritual and religious teachings about cultivation of one's mind.

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!

 ### Known prior work